| A play about the Woodstock generation in two acts.

 and Todd, their friend and activist Erika, and Annie, the girl Simon meets and falls in love with.
 Their stories play out

 amid many of the major events of those times: protests, Vietnam, the 1969 draft lottery, and Kent State.
+Beginning

 with the group's freshman in the fall of 1967, the play spans four years, ending with graduation, May 1971.
 Structured in